 If you have an empty home, show buyers its possibilities before they even arrive with virtual staging and have your iPad on hand for those who may not have seen the images prior to attending.
 If you have a home that the sellers have not yet vacated but are willing to use what they have tastefully, feel free to guide them in how to best rearrange, declutter, depersonalize, and organize for optimum impact.

 Effective home staging not only showcases the property, but allows the people who enter your open house to envision themselves in the life that this specific home can provide.
 When potential buyers feel connected to a home, they bring stronger offers that will help get your clients the best possible price.
-If you need a resource to get you started, feel free to use the tips suggested in our guide to Home Staging in 10 Steps.
+If you need a resource to get you started, feel free to use the tips suggested in our guide to Home Staging.

 Step 3: Create an Amazing Brochure

 A brochure gives prospective buyers something to remember the property with.
 Make the most of the opportunity by including important information such as the property’s address, the listing price, highlight any key features, and include as many clear professional photos as possible.

 Despite the ability smartphones have to take photographs, potential buyers often browse homes without cataloging important facts about them.
 Hosting a successful open house as a real estate agent helps them remember the wonderful property they just toured and gives them information to help make a future decision.

 As an agent, Photoshop editing skills may not be your forte, but the importance of a solid brochure cannot be underestimated.
 Products like ProspectsPlus allow you to design a tri-fold brochure using a template that is professional and doesn’t require high caliber editing skills.